Mills County, Texas: General history

+Most of the early pioneers brought sheep when they arrived.
+Owners clipped wool by hand and sent the fiber by wagon train to be sold in Houston.
+The first local to have a sizable sheep herd was Eli Fairman, known as "Sheepman" Fairman.
+In May 1892, more than 200,000 pounds of wool shorn from Mills County sheep sold for eighteen cents a pound to a buyer in Boston and shipped by train from Goldthwaite.
+The first reported rail movement of mohair occurred on April 11, 1903, when a shipment of hair produced on the Elberta Ranch, located on South Bennett Creek, was sent to a processing mill in Lowell, Massachusetts.
+By 1910, there were 4,239 head of Angora goats in the county.
+Blackwell Wool and Mohair served as the main agent for warehousing and selling the fibers for most of the twentieth century.
+Sheep and goats are credited with improving the economy of Mills County more than cattle, largely due to stable prices and the county having optimal conditions for raising them.
+For years, Mills County ranked second in the state for wool and mohair production.
+In 1944, Texas Railroad Commissioner Ernest O. Thompson announced that Texas lead all states in wool and mohair production.
+The mohair industry started declining around 1970 with the introduction of polyester.
+In 1976, Mills County also ranked highest in the state for lamb feeding operations.
+More recently, meat goat production has eclipsed wool and mohair.
+Predator control continues to a challenge for sheep and goat populations in the county.

-The first farmer in pre-Mills county used three basic tools: a walking turning plow, a walking planter, and a walking cultivator.By 1864, settlers started growing and harvesting cotton—the first bale of cotton was picked by W.F.
+The first farmers in pre-Mills county used three basic tools: a walking turning plow, a walking planter, and a walking cultivator; these tools eventually gave way to mechanized implements.
+By 1864, settlers started growing and harvesting cotton—the first bale of cotton was picked by W.F.
 Brown and ginned in Comanche.
 By 1910, cotton acreage had ballooned to 46,000; it was the main crop from 1887 through 1917.
 In 1899, The Goldthwaite Eagle published that "some of the farmers [in Pleasant Grove] have plowed up their wheat and planted cotton, calculating on 4 cents per pound ... we fear as long as cotton is the principle crop at the above prices our country will remain in an embarrassed condition financially."
 As the land was turned over to cotton, the cattle business shifted into western Texas.
 Families worked together during cotton picking time to collect bales that would be taken to town to sell.
-World War I disrupted the economy and effected crop diversification in Mills County, leading to a decline in cotton production.
+World War I disrupted the economy, leading to a decline in cotton production.
+The war also underscored the importance of crop diversification in Mills County.
+By 1930, there were 32,000 acres of county land planted in cotton.
 Cotton acreage reached a low of 2,078 in 1959, exacerbated by the boll weevil.